 Our world has changed dramatically, almost unnoticed.

-GDP is primarily determined by population x productivity.
+GDP is primarily determined by population x productivity

 Countries with old production methods and a large population, such as Egypt, still produce a relatively small GDP.
 Medium-sized countries such as Germany with modern production methods generate a large GDP.
 As a result, as productivity increases, so does GDP.
 The same is true for population and for both variables in reverse order.

 BYD and CATL produce more than half of all batteries.
-BYD has sold more vehicles in China than Volkswagen.
+In China, BYD has sold more vehicles than Volkswagen.
 Chinese manufacturers can already sell electric vehicles for less than 6,000 euros.
-The country’s first driverless cab service is now in operation.
+The country's first driverless cab service is now in operation.

 Although it can be frustrating to lose a productivity advantage, there is no need to panic.

-We can react at the macro level.
+We can react on a macro level.

-Due to the economic and political rise of the BRICS countries, the geopolitical framework conditions have shifted.
+Due to the economic and political rise of the BRICS countries, the geopolitical framework has shifted.
 A few years ago, the strategy was to shift development work to China in order to better meet local needs (China-for-China).
 This improves the ability to develop products for local demand and at the same time transfer productivity to China.
-This “China-for-China” strategy of car manufacturers is being questioned by EU governments in light of the recent tense relations between China and the G7.
+This "China-for-China" strategy of car manufacturers is being questioned by EU governments in light of the recent tense relations between China and the G7.

 In the long term, we can only respond to China's challenge at home.